s4/docs/source/manual/joining_streams.rst

 #.
 10 seconds later, a ``Sentence`` event for speech id 11 arrives on the Sentence stream.
 #.
 S4 locates the sentenceJoinPE instance for speech id 11.
 #.
 S4 calls the instance's processEvent() method.
 #.
 The PE instance stores the event in the slot for stream ``Sentence``.
-Because the all slots are full, the PE instance does the following:
+Because all slots are full, the PE instance does the following:

    #.
 Creates a new ``Sentence`` object.
    #.
 Copies all fields from the old ``Sentence`` event into the new ``Sentence`` event.
    #.
 Copies the ``location`` field from the ``Speech`` event into the new ``Sentence`` event.
    #.
 Emits the new ``Sentence`` event onto the SentenceJoined stream.
-9. 4 seconds later,  another ``Sentence`` event for speech id 11 arrives on the Sentence stream.
+9. Four seconds later,  another ``Sentence`` event for speech id 11 arrives on the Sentence stream.
 #.
 S4 locates the sentenceJoinPE instance for speech id 11.
 #.
 S4 calls the instance's processEvent() method.
 #.
 The PE instance replaces the existing event in the slot for stream Sentence with the newly arrived event.
 Because all slots are full, the PE instance repeats the above steps for emitting a new event.

 sentenceJoinPE's ``ttl`` property is set to 600 seconds (10 minutes).
 The framework will consider the PE instance for speech id *n* dead if that instance receives no events for 10 minutes.
-If an event for speech id *n* arrives after that 10 minute period of idleness, then a new instance for value *n* will be created with all slots reset.
+If an event for speech id *n* arrives after that 10-minute period of idleness, then a new instance for value *n* will be created with all slots reset.
 Therefore, a join succeeds only if the related events arrive within 10 minutes of each other.

 The sentenceJoinPE uses the configured dispatcher to dispatch the events to the appropriate nodes.
 The dispatcher is described in :doc:`dispatcher`.